rschifflin/networking/gudp/README.md

 This invariant is enforced by the state::Status api, which makes sure any writes do not trample the bits which represent a closed state.

-## TODO: The virtual connection
+## The virtual connection
 There are a lot of subtle edge cases when handling virtual connections and properly freeing resources.
 The following is a general description:
   On the daemon thread, connections are tracked in hashmap of Mio Token -> socket object, where socket objects contain the underlying Mio UdpSocket and various connection properties such as peer type.

-  Connections created via ACTIVE OPEN provide a connection directly to the app thread, without requiring a listener.
+  Connections created via a direct connect() call are an ACTIVE OPEN and provide a connection directly to the app thread, without requiring a listener.
   On the daemon thread, they are marked by a socket of PeerType::Active.
   This variant includes the state machine of the single directly-connected peer.
   Whenever the underlying Mio UdpSocket closes (either the app hangs up,